egruig/awareness/README.md

 # awareness
-blog about love and awareness
+blog about connection and awareness

 original sources for this blog:
 - Teal Swan's work